 The research landscape is changing, and data science is becoming increasingly widespread across all disciplines.
 NCEAS recognizes that open science includes equitable access to data science learning opportunities, and is committed to advancing diversity and equity among course participants.
 To address the financial barrier that registration and travel costs incur for participants, we are excited to offer The Director's Scholarship for the coreR Course.

 In addition, our Learning Hub Team continually learns of funding opportunities within and outside the NCEAS network, and updates the list of growing funding opportunities detailed below.

 The Director's Scholarship is applicable to only the coreR course.
-We are able to offer one scholarship for each in-person coreR course and two scholarships for each virtual coreR course.
+We are able to offer scholarships for in-person coreR courses.

 Award recipients for an in-person course will receive a tuition waiver ($2,100), plus reimbursement for travel, lodging, and per diem for the entire length of the course (five days).
 Travel and lodging must be reserved through NCEAS' travel coordinator.
-At this time, we are only able to fund in-person courses for participants from North America.
-We encourage interested participants from other regions to apply for the scholarship to attend a virtual coreR course.
+At this time, we are only able to fund in-person courses for participants who currently reside in the United States.

 The scholarship application must be completed online and includes four short essay questions (max 250 words for each question).
 We recommend preparing your answers before opening the application since you will not be able to save your progress during the application or edit after submitting.
-See essay question prompts below:
+See essay questions below:

 - In the spirit of expanding the opportunity to a broader applicant pool, we are providing funds to support up to two applicants per virtual training and one applicant per in-person training.
 If you are currently funding by a NSF or other grant or if you have funding from your employer/advisor/institution, we ask that you first look for eligible support.
 Please explain your rationale for requesting funding.
 (250 words)